 Identity by descent#

-The TreeSequence.ibd_segments() method allows us to compute segments of identity by descent.
+The TreeSequence.ibd_segments() method allows us to compute segments of identity by descent along a tree sequence.

 Note